 In our house, we start each year by transferring the full limit into our IRA accounts, for most individuals this is $5500 in 2015.
 We do this right at the beginning of the year to start that compounding as early as possible.
 That said if you have not made your 2014 contribution yet, you still have time – you can set aside 2014 IRA contributions before the IRS tax deadline of April 15th.

 In addition, and in order to fully take advantage of the tax benefits of 401Ks, we set the contribution limit for our paychecks each month in order to max out investing in our 401K plans over the whole year.
 This is even more important if your employer matches your contributions.

-For our family’s financial planning there is one other very important tax advantaged investment vehicle — a 529 education savings accounts — that we set up for our daughter’s college fund.
+For our family’s financial planning there is one other very important tax-advantaged investment vehicle — a 529 education savings accounts — that we set up for our daughter’s college fund.
 Some states such as New York offer additional tax benefits by investing in that state’s 529 plan.
-However in California, where we live, there are no additional state tax benefits, so we chose to go with a very low cost 529 account managed by Vanguard.
+However in California, where we live, there are no additional state tax benefits, so we chose to go with a very low cost 529 accounts managed by Vanguard.

 So as you think about your financial resolutions for 2015, I would encourage you to not only try to save more and spend less, but to also prioritize the long-term.
 Your future self will thank you.

 Remember to make every penny count this year!